juandavidzuluaga/doc-otobo-admin/content/processes-automation/web-services.rst

 To create a web service:

 1. Click on the *Add Web Service* button in the left sidebar.
-2. Fill in the required fields.
+2. Fill-in the required fields.
 3. Click on the *Save* button.

 .. figure:: images/web-service-add.png